European Left Alliance for the People and the Planet

-The European Left Alliance for the People and the Planet (ELA) is a European political party formed as a split from the Party of the European Left (PEL).
+The European Left Alliance for the People and the Planet (ELA) is a European political party formed by several political parties already connected within the framework of Now the People (NTP), a left-wing European political alliance formed in 2018.

-The ELA consists of seven national-level political parties connected to Now the People (NTP), itself formed in 2018.
-Their members tend to be newer, green-left leaning parties.
+The ELA consists of nine national-level political parties, which tend to be newer, green-left leaning parties.

 History

 Foundation

+In 2024, the Danish member Red-Green Alliance (Enhedlisten) announced its schism from the Party of the European Left and the formation of a socially liberal (green- and pro-Ukraine leaning) European Left Alliance.
+The split follows the split of socially liberal Die Linke and socially conservative BSW in Germany, and the creation of a separate platform for the 2024 European elections, Now the People.

 The first officially confirmed member of the ELA was the Red-Green Alliance of Denmark.
 Other founder members were Portugal's Left Bloc, La France Insoumise, the Swedish Left Party, Finland's Left Alliance, Poland's Partia Razem and Spain's Podemos.

-In the European Parliament, MEPs of both PEL and the ELA belong to the parliamentary group of The Left in the European Parliament – GUE/NGL.
+In the European Parliament, MEPs of both PEL (Party of the European Left) and the ELA belong to the parliamentary group of The Left in the European Parliament – GUE/NGL.

 Factions of Germany's Die Linke submitted a motion to express its loyalty towards PEL claiming that the "fragmentation of the European left at a time of the rise of the extreme right is a mistake."

 On 27 September 2024, the Authority for European Political Parties and European Political Foundations formally registered the ELA as a European political party.

 First Congress

 The European Left Alliance's first Congress took place in Porto on 13–14 June 2025.
-During the Congress, two political parties joined the ELA as observers: the Basque Euskal Herria Bildu (EH Bildu) and the Norwegian Socialist Left Party.
-In addition to the seven founding members of ELA and to these two observers, several left-wing political parties attended the Congress, including Die Linke from Germany, Sinistra Italiana from Italy, Dei Lenk from Luxembourg, Mozemo from Croatia, Demos from Romania, Budoucnost from Czechia and DEM Party from Turkey.
+During the Congress, two political parties joined the ELA as associate members: the Basque Euskal Herria Bildu (EH Bildu) and the Norwegian Socialist Left Party.
+In addition to the seven founding members of ELA and to these two associate members, several left-wing political parties attended the Congress, including Die Linke from Germany, Sinistra Italiana from Italy, Dei Lenk from Luxembourg, Mozemo from Croatia, Demos from Romania, Budoucnost from Czechia and DEM Party from Turkey.
 The Congress decided to initiate the creation of a European political foundation, as well as a European Citizens' Initiative to "address the situation in Gaza".

 Political foundation

 In August 2025, the European Left Alliance established its affiliated European political foundation, For the People, which was registered by the Authority for European Political Parties and European Political Foundations on 30 September 2025.
-The co-directors of the foundation are the Finnish MEP Li Andersson and the French MP Clémence Guetté.
+The co-directors of the foundation are the Finnish MEP Li Andersson and the French MP Clémence Guetté, and its coordinator is former Portuguese MEP Marisa Matias.
+The foundation's activities officially started in April 2026 with a launch event gathering political leaders and academics.